Hypselobarbus mussullah

-The humpback mahseer (Hypselobarbus mussullah) is a species of freshwater ray-finned fish from the Indian endemic genus Hypselobarbus in the carp and minnow family Cyprinidae.
+Hypselobarbus mussullah is a species of freshwater ray-finned fish from the Indian endemic genus Hypselobarbus in the carp and minnow family Cyprinidae.
+Historically, this name was used to refer to a species of humpback mahseer from Southern India, but this was erroneous; the humpback mahseer is now referred to as Tor remadeviae.

 Description

-The humpback mahseer is a large cyprinid that has a laterally compressed body which is just over a quarter as deep as it is long (standard length). with a steep dorsal profile forming an obvious hump which runs to the base of the dorsal fin and then slopes gently away to the caudal fin.
+Hypselobarbus mussullah is a large cyprinid that has a laterally compressed body which is just over a quarter as deep as it is long (standard length). with a steep dorsal profile forming an obvious hump which runs to the base of the dorsal fin and then slopes gently away to the caudal fin.
 It has a narrow, thick lipped mouth which is downward facing with two pairs of short barbels behind the mouth.
 One pair is rostral and one pair is maxillary and this is one of the features that distinguishes it from otherwise similar species.
 The dorsal fin origin is just in front of the origin of the pelvic fins and the dorsal fin is concave on its upper margin, with a strong, smooth and stiff spine.
 The caudal fin is deeply forked with small tubercules on the rays.
 The overall colour is brown with a paler abdomen and it may have dark tips to the fins.
 It can grow to a maximum total length of 150 cm and a weight of 90 kg.
 However, the rod and reel caught record fish was roughly 59 kg and measured 169 cm in length while a fish caught by other means was 93 kg and 183 cm.

 The fish was originally described by Sykes as having these meristic features: